-Non-mitigated Preferred Alternative No Go Option Alternative Consequences of High, destructive Medium, destructive Medium, destructive impact or risk impact; impact; impact; Without suitable Habitat transformation Impacts are likely less habitat, these and habitat destruction severe than for B . butterflies are highly will impact these sylvaticus, but if the unlikely to occur at the species (if they are existing vegetation site (if they are present present but with suitable larval food but undetected). undetected).
-However, is replaced by stands with some areas of AIPs, there would be remaining as green no suitable habitats left space, there are still for these species. remnants of suitable habitat present.
-Probability of Highly probable; Probable; Probable; occurrence Due to habitat loss, If, as per this SDP, It is difficult to quantify these species would there is ample green the likely impacts on likely disappear from space present on the these species if AIPs the site, if they are property, with suitable increase in present but were not habitat, the likelihood abundance, as the detected during the site of these impacts exotic vegetation visits. occurring is less than decreases feeding and without mitigation. breeding habitat, but the extent to which these species will be affected (if they are present) is difficult to quantify.
-Degree to which the If unmitigated, this With mitigation If invasion by AIPs impact may cause could result in the local measures, the impacts increase to the extent irreplaceable loss of disappearance of are less severe, and that indigenous fynbos resources these (and other with correct application vegetation is replaced butterfly) species from of the mitigation by AIPs, the loss of the study area, if they measures, the long- habitat and feeding are present. term impacts would be resources would be reduced. difficult and expensive to replace.
+Non-mitigated Preferred Alternative No Go Option Alternative Consequences of impact or risk High, destructive impact; Without suitable habitat, these butterflies are highly unlikely to occur at the site (if they are present but undetected).
+Medium, destructive impact; Habitat transformation and habitat destruction will impact these species (if they are present but undetected).
+However, with some areas remaining as green space, there are still remnants of suitable habitat present.
+Medium, destructive impact; Impacts are likely less severe than for B. sylvaticus , but if the existing vegetation with suitable larval food is replaced by stands of AIPs, there would be no suitable habitats left for these species.
+Probability of occurrence Highly probable; Due to habitat loss, these species would likely disappear from the site, if they are present but were not detected during the site visits.
+Probable; If, as per this SDP, there is ample green space present on the property, with suitable habitat, the likelihood of these impacts occurring is less than without mitigation.
+Probable; It is difficult to quantify the likely impacts on these species if AIPs increase in abundance, as the exotic vegetation decreases feeding and breeding habitat, but the extent to which these species will be affected (if they are present) is difficult to quantify.
+Degree to which the impact may cause irreplaceable loss of resources If unmitigated, this could result in the local disappearance of these (and other butterfly) species from the study area, if they are present.
+With mitigation measures, the impacts are less severe, and with correct application of the mitigation measures, the long-term impacts would be reduced.
+If invasion by AIPs increase to the extent that indigenous fynbos vegetation is replaced by AIPs, the loss of habitat and feeding resources would be difficult and expensive to replace.

-Non-mitigated Preferred Alternative No Go Option Alternative Degree to which the Habitat loss would be With reduced habitat Difficult and expensive impact can be reversed near impossible to loss, and mitigating the to reverse if the area replace/reverse.
-If the negative impacts by has a very high density preferred habitat is still limiting construction to of AIPs and the habitat present post- demarcated areas is no longer suitable for development, the (and keeping some these species. maintenance of the fynbos vegetation fynbos vegetation for intact), the impacts can these (and other) be reversed relatively butterfly species could easily. largely reverse the impacts of the development.
-Indirect impacts None None None Cumulative impact High (-) Medium (-) Medium to High (-) prior to mitigation Significance rating of High (-) Medium (-) Medium to High (-) impact prior to mitigation Can these impacts be Yes Yes Not in this scenario mitigated?
-Proposed mitigation Conservation of some in tact fynbos vegetation wit h larval food plants.
-Planting suitable larval h ost plants and butterfly fee eding plants in residents' gardens, and promotir ng planting of indigeno us flowering plants in residents' gardens.
-Degree of confidence Medium (not certain Medium (not certain Medium (not certain whether these species whether these species whether these species are absent from the are absent from the are absent from the site or simply site or simply site or simply unrecorded during the unrecorded during the unrecorded during the site visits) site visits) site visits) Significance of impacts High on the development (Some fynbos vegetation n should be left as part of the green belt)
+Non-mitigated Preferred Alternative No Go Option Alternative Degree to which the impact can be reversed Habitat loss would be near impossible to replace/reverse.
+If the preferred habitat is still present post-development, the maintenance of the fynbos vegetation for these (and other) butterfly species could largely reverse the impacts of the development.
+With reduced habitat loss, and mitigating the negative impacts by limiting construction to demarcated areas (and keeping some fynbos vegetation intact), the impacts can be reversed relatively easily.
+Difficult and expensive to reverse if the area has a very high density of AIPs and the habitat is no longer suitable for these species.
+Indirect impacts None None None Cumulative impact prior to mitigation High (-) Medium (-) Medium to High (-) Significance rating of impact prior to mitigation High (-) Medium (-) Medium to High (-) Can these impacts be mitigated?
+Yes Yes Not in this scenario Proposed mitigation Planting suitable larval h tact fynbos vegetation wit ost plants and butterfly fee ng planting of indigeno eding plants in residents' Degree of confidence Medium (not certain whether these species are absent from the site or simply unrecorded during the site visits) Medium (not certain whether these species are absent from the site or simply unrecorded during the site visits) Medium (not certain whether these species are absent from the site or simply unrecorded during the site visits) Significance of impacts on the development High (Some fynbos vegetation n should be left as part of the green belt)